Shaq, Usher and Mayer shows all highlight Super Bowl week

 HOMECOMING WEEKEND

 Justin Bieber is expected to perform at the Homecoming Weekend pop up bash.
 The two-night event will kick off with Bieber on Friday night with a special deejay set by Marshmello at the Pacific Design Center in the heart of West Hollywood.
-On Saturday night, The invite-only event that will host around 1,500 guests each night.
+On Saturday night, Drake will perform as a special guest.
+The invite-only event will host around 1,500 guests each night.

 GOSPEL CELEBRATION